Nutrition

 1. Spinach Omelette

-Simple yet effective, the popular spinach omelette offers a low-carb breakfast plate loaded with protein, iron and antioxidants.
-All it takes is adding a handful of washed spinach leaves to your fluffy pan-cooked eggs and you have an easy low-carb breakfast that stays light on calories as well.
+All it takes is adding a handful of washed spinach leaves to your fluffy pan-cooked eggs, and you have an easy, low-carb breakfast with almost 45 grams of protein and only 10 grams of carbs.

-Ramp up the flavor factor by working in savory seasonings like onion powder, garlic powder and paprika.
-You could even use real onions and garlic to boost taste without piling on unwanted carbs.
+While this keto-friendly breakfast is tasty as is, you can ramp up the flavor factor by working in savory seasonings like onion powder, garlic powder and paprika.
+You could even use fresh onions and garlic to boost taste without piling on unwanted carbs.

 You can't go wrong with a spinach omelette for a low carb breakfast.